apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     # precondition for o.a.s.jcr.repoinit:
     # repository needs to support 'o.a.j.api.security.authorization.PrincipalAccessControlList'
     set principal ACL for alice,bob

+        # remove does not work so far, SLING-9090
         remove * on /libs,/apps

         allow jcr:read on /content,/var
         deny jcr:write on /content/example.com